Does Medicare Pay for Drug Rehab?

 All of these stipulations apply to Medicare and Medicaid, meaning that you’ll be able to get at least some coverage for detox and rehab.
 However, you’ll still have to make sure that the specific program you select is among those drug rehabs that take Medicare or Medicaid.

-Providers Who Accept Medicaid or Medicare
+How to Find Rehabs that Accept Medicaid or Medicare

 Finding providers who accept Medicaid or Medicare isn’t always easy.
 It will require research and communication with Medicare and Medicaid representatives to determine what parts of substance abuse treatment are covered.